-Tobias is a final year PhD candidate in Politics and International Relations at the University of Cambridge, and a research associate at the Cambridge Institute on Religion & International Studies (CIRIS).
-He is teaching 19th and 20th century political thought, including feminist theory.
+Tobias is a post-doctoral Research Fellow at the Woolf Institute and a College Research Associate at King’s College, Cambridge.
+He received his PhD in Politics and International Relations from the University of Cambridge, where he is affiliated post-doctoral researcher.
+He is teaching 19th and 20th century political thought, including feminist theory, and supervises for the University of Cambridge Centre for Gender Studies.
 He has a strong research interest in intersectional analysis focusing on gender, class, race and religion.
-Tobias holds an MPhil in Politics and IR from the University of Cambridge and an MA in Study of Religion and Culture from Ludwig-Maximilians-University Munich, where he has also previously worked as a Lecturer in Political Theory.
-Dedicated to champion inclusive access to world class education, he has been a board member of the free online learning platform Serlo.
+His latest research project investigates masculinities among strictly observant religious groups in North London.
+Dedicated to champion inclusive access to world class education, he has been a board member of the free online learning platform Serlo

-Ciara recently graduated from Trinity Hall, Cambridge, with an undergraduate degree in philosophy, defending a dissertation on 'Feminist Practice and the Concept of Woman: Towards a Trans-Inclusive Concept of Woman within Feminism'.
+Ciara is a consultant at Rocket Sciences, a policy and research consultancy focusing on employability and education; poverty and welfare; health, social care and wellbeing; and charities and civil society.
+She graduated from Trinity Hall, Cambridge, with an undergraduate degree in philosophy, defending a dissertation on 'Feminist Practice and the Concept of Woman: Towards a Trans-Inclusive Concept of Woman within Feminism'.
 During her time as Trinity Hall’s Women's Officer, she campaigned for better support for survivors of sexual harassment, led consent workshops.
 She is very passionate about women's engagement in sport, in particular football, and sees it as important to challenge this male dominated space.